neutralinojs/neutralinojs/hackathons/hacktoberfest.md

 ## Steps to complete hacktoberfest challenge with us

-Select a repo you like to contribute
+Select a repo which you like to contribute

 - [neutralinojs](https://github.com/neutralinojs/neutralinojs) - If you are good at coding with C++ & Javascript.
 - [neutralinojs-website](https://github.com/neutralinojs/neutralinojs.github.io) - If you like designing and documentation.